Powerball Frequently Asked Questions

 Is there an age limit for playing Powerball?

 The age limit varies between states.
-In most you must be at least 18 years of age to play, but in Nebraska you must be 19, and in Arizona, Iowa, and Louisiana you must be 21 years old.Back to Top
+In most you must be at least 18 years of age to play, but in Nebraska you must be 19, and in Arizona, Iowa, Louisiana and Mississippi you must be 21 years old.Back to Top

 Will I pay taxes on my prize?